Samory-909/virt-scripts/README.md

 ```
 # ./autoprep.sh
-This will install all the necessary packages to use Libvirtd/KVM
+This script will install all the necessary packages to use Libvirtd/KVM
 Please reboot your host after this step
 Are you sure? [y/N]
 ```